 The Larkspur-Corte Madera School District is a high-performing K-8 school district, approximately eight miles north of the Golden Gate Bridge in Marin County, California, serving families and students in the cities of Corte Madera and Larkspur.
 The residents of the Twin Cities community are very supportive of public education.
-The recent focus of our learning community has been on navigating the complexities of the COVID-19 pandemic, mitigating social-emotional and academic gaps due to this major disruption, and equity.
+The recent focus of our learning community has been mitigating social-emotional and academic gaps due to the pandemic, equity, mathematics, and literacy.

 In 2018-19, the District went through a process to identify top instructional priorities.
-These priorities, with the overall focus on personalized learning, are Readers Workshop and Cognitively Guided Instruction (CGI) in Mathematics.
+These priorities, with the overall focus on personalized learning, are literacy and Cognitively Guided Instruction (CGI) in Mathematics.
 Supporting priorities are mindfulness, engineering/robotics, and using data to inform a multi-tiered system of supports for students.
-Professional development through coaching, workshops, lab days, and grade level/department-specific sessions have been grounded in these top priorities.
+Professional development through coaching, workshops, lab days, and grade-level/department-specific sessions have been grounded in these top priorities.

-The average per-pupil spending is approximately \$17,000, \$5,100 of which is from local revenues including business leases, a parcel tax, and SPARK, the Larkspur-Corte Madera Schools Foundation.
+The average per-pupil spending is approximately \$18,000, \$5,100 of which is from local revenues including business leases, a parcel tax, and SPARK, the Larkspur-Corte Madera Schools Foundation.
 This funding allows the District to provide enrichment programs at its schools, including visual and performing arts, robust technology, a focus on research-based best practices, social-emotional well-being, and a variety of other curricular and after-school activities.

 The District's Student Achievement data from CAASPP places it in the top 10% of California public schools.
+Cove School and Neil Cummins were awarded 2023 California Distinguished Schools.
 Hall Middle School was named a 2021 California Distinguished School and 2021 National Distinguished School, one of two schools selected by the California Department of Education.
 The staff is collaborative and compassionate.
 Together with an active parent community, they serve as catalysts for growth who inspire and promote well-rounded, lifelong learners and future citizens of the world through a challenging, innovative, rigorous curriculum.
 Class size averages are 24(K-3), 26(4-5), and 28(6-8) students per class.
 Our District is working toward providing an extraordinary education through its commitment to meeting the needs of each student with safe and healthy environments, innovative staff, and an engaging and inspiring curriculum, while at the same time maintaining fiscal stability and promoting strong community involvement.

 - Elementary Schools: Neil Cummins Elementary, The Cove School

 - Middle School: Hall Middle School

-- 1,345 Students, K-8
+- 1,266 Students, K-8

-- 8.4% Socioeconomically disadvantaged students
+- 9.1% Socioeconomically disadvantaged students

-- 6.1% English learners
+- 6.7% English learners

 - 100+ Certificated teachers, librarians, administrators

 - 50+ Classified Staff

 - Marin County population: 256,318

 - Larkspur population: 12,110

 - Corte Madera population: 9,595